 Laurie Orlando was named Senior Vice President of Talent Strategy for CBS News in January 2016.
-She is based in New York, and reports to David Rhodes, President, CBS News.
+She is based in New York, and reports to Susan Zirinsky, President and Senior Executive Producer, CBS News.

 Orlando, who has served as a top executive for ESPN, oversees new talent recruitment and development, and strategic planning for the news division.